This page is designed to answer the following questions:

 - 8.2 Use measures to protect own security and the security of others in the work setting.
 (Level 3 Diploma in Adult Care, Promote health, safety and wellbeing in care settings)

 Good security measures in the workplace are important for reducing the risk of damage and injury caused by crimes such as burglary or assault.
-As well as protecting staff, they also protect the individuals that are receiving care, who may be particularly vulnerable.
+As well as protecting staff, they also protect the individuals that are receiving care (whom may be particularly vulnerable).

 Some examples of security measures at your workplace could be:

-- all visitors to report to reception, sign the visitors book and be issued with an ID badge
+- All visitors to report to reception, sign the visitor’s book and be issued an ID badge

-- paper-based confidential information to be stored in locked cabinets/behind locked doors
+- Paper-based confidential information is to be stored in locked cabinets/behind locked doors

-- digital-based confidential information to be stored on secure computers with the latest antivirus software and behind a firewall
+- Digital-based confidential information is to be stored on secure computers with the latest antivirus software and behind a firewall

-- only authorised persons to access confidential information e.g. keyholders (paper) or using a password (digital)
+- Only authorised persons to access confidential information (e.g. keyholders -paper-based systems or using a password – digital-based systems)

-- check that doors and windows are locked, especially at night-time.
-Also ensure gates, bins and out-buildings.
+- Check that doors and windows are locked, especially at night time.
+Also, ensure gates, bins and out-buildings are locked.

-- all staff to have a DBS check before commencing employment
+- All staff are to have a DBS check before commencing employment

-- closing the curtains at night so potential intruders cannot see into the premises
+- Closing the curtains/blinds at night so potential intruders cannot see into the premises